LEARN JAPANESE WITH PIMSLEUR

 A city of half a million people that is known for its 17th century warehouses that sit alongside a pleasant canal.
 Both the old and new parts of Kurashiki are attractive.

-The city is one of the starting points of the great Seto bridge that connects the main island of Japan with the shikoku island.
-The city has almost half a million inhabitants and is part of Okayama Prefecture.
+The city is one of the starting points of the great Seto bridge that connects the main island of Japan with the island of Shikoku.
+The city has nearly half a million inhabitants and is part of Okayama province.

 Nagano [長野] - The city of mountains